lucasdevcampos/name-age-extractor/README.md

-# name-age-extractor
+# Name-Age-Extractor

-Natural Languague Processing with SpaCy, Pandas, Regex.
+Natural Language Processing with spaCy, Pandas & Regex.

-# Age and Person Names Extractor

 ## 📋 Description
-Python Tool using Pandas, SpaCy, Regex for geting Person names and ages in .txt text.
-Using Natural Languague Processing, DataFrame creating and filtering Pandas to remove duplicates and empty numbers.
+Python tool that extracts **person names** (using spaCy NER) and **ages** (using Regex) from `.txt` files.
+The output is a clean Pandas DataFrame with duplicates and empty values removed.

 ## 🚀 Technologies
 - Python 3.x